Batman & Robin (film): Cast

-John Glover portrays Dr. Jason Woodrue, a deranged scientist with a desire for world domination via his Venom-powered "supersoldiers", of whom Bane, portrayed by Robert Swenson, becomes Poison Ivy's bodyguard and muscle.
-Michael Reid MacKay plays Bane before he is injected with Venom.
-Vivica A. Fox and Vendela Kirsebom play Mr. Freeze's assistant and cryogenically frozen wife, respectively.
+John Glover portrays Doctor Jason Woodrue, a deranged scientist with a desire for world domination via his Venom-powered "super soldiers", of whom Bane, portrayed by Robert Swenson, becomes Poison Ivy's bodyguard and muscle.
+Michael Reid MacKay additionally portrays the character prior to his mutation.
+Vivica A. Fox and Vendela Kirsebom play Mr. Freeze's assistant and Nora Fries, Freeze's cryogenically frozen wife, respectively.
 Elizabeth Sanders appears as Gossip Gerty, Gotham's top gossip columnist.
 Michael Paul Chan and Kimberly Scott both appear as telescope scientists.
-Coolio makes a cameo appearance as Jonathan Crane, later stating that he was to reprise his role as Scarecrow in the ultimately cancelled sequel Batman Unchained.
+Jesse Ventura and Ralf Moeller appear as a pair of guards at Arkham Asylum.
+Coolio makes a cameo appearance, later stating that he was to reprise his role as Scarecrow in the ultimately cancelled sequel Batman Unchained.